victorwads/mi-home-api/README.md

 # Home API to Control Home Appliance with Hassio, Motion

-This is a Node Js API that centers some home appliance services initialli to able Voice Control controll a Xiaomi Vaccum Cleaner.
+This is a Node Js API that centers some home appliance services initially made to able Voice Control of a Xiaomi Vaccum Cleaner.
 In my home, I've got new devices and the system starts to growing up.
 If you want to contribute, be free!!

 ## API End Points